syntasso/kratix/docs/writing-a-promise.md

 kubectl apply -f jenkins-resource-request.yaml
 ```

 After a few minutes the Jenkins operator will have received the request and asked the k8s worker to start an instance of Jenkins.
-We can go to the Worker cluster and run `kubectl get pods -A` to see our Jenkins instance with the defined name of `jenkins-my-amazing-jenkins`!
-(The Jenkins operator prepends the instance name with `jenkins` hence `jenkins-my-amazing-jenkins`)
+We can go to the Worker cluster (`kubectl config use-context kind-worker`) and run `kubectl get pods -A` to see our Jenkins instance with the defined name of `jenkins-my-amazing-jenkins`!
+(The Jenkins operator prepends the instance name with `jenkins-` hence `jenkins-my-amazing-jenkins`)

 We can see the Jenkins UI in our browsers:
 1. Get the username: `kubectl get secret jenkins-operator-credentials-my-amazing-jenkins -o 'jsonpath={.data.user}' | base64 -d`